Many things can go wrong with a car or truck A/C system with the most common being the unit has a low refrigerant charge.

-A recharge kit is needed.
-In this example we are using the Interdynamics AFK-11CS Arctic Freeze Ultra Synthetic Recharging Kit which is a popular R134 option.
+- A recharge kit is needed.
+In this example we are using the Interdynamics AFK-1CA Arctic Freeze A/C Recharging Kit which is a popular R134a option.

-A 14oz can of R-134a is in the kit which the top plastic cap needs to be removed.
+- A 14oz can of R-134a is in the kit which the top plastic cap needing to be removed.

-The cap is than screwed onto the bottle.
+- The cap is screwed onto the bottle.

 Locate the Low Side port on the A/C system.

-When adding Freon into the system do it slowly and check the gauge as to get the right amount into the system.
+When adding refrigerant into the system do it slowly and check the gauge as to get the right amount into the system.

 The gauge will show Green for Low, Blue for Filled, Yellow for Alert, and Red for a Overcharge.

-Charging a vehicles air conditioning system is a easy task that most any backyard mechanic can do.
+Charging a vehicles air conditioning system is an easy task that most any backyard mechanic can do.

 As when working on any car problem be sure to wear the correct protective gear.